Yu-amd/AIM_Next/README.md

   - QoS Framework with priority-based scheduling and SLO tracking
   - Grafana Dashboards for partition utilization, model performance, and scheduler metrics

-**Try it out:** See the [aim-gpu-sharing README](./aim-gpu-sharing/README.md) for detailed documentation, deployment guides, and validation instructions to test GPU sharing/partitioning on your own hardware.
+See the [aim-gpu-sharing README](./aim-gpu-sharing/README.md) for detailed documentation, deployment guides, and validation instructions to test GPU sharing/partitioning on your own hardware.

 ### AIM Guardrails
 - Core Guardrail Service - COMPLETE